viocost/cute-set/readme.md

  ```
  - **Array** - CuteSet instance with all array elements will be created (duplicates are obviously removed).

+ - **CuteSet instance** - In such case a copy of passed CuteSet instance will be created

 #### *static* fromString(input, delimiter = " ", parseNumbers = false)
 Parses passed string and creates CuteSet instance.
 Delimiter is optional and by default it is one empty space.